prathibha-bollu/MealPlan/README.md

 ## Usage

-The Meal Prep app is used to:
+The Meal Plan app is used to:

 - Help users **discover new meals** quickly.
 - **Organize weekly meals** efficiently with a visual planner.